KaushalxKumar/SwyftDoc/README.md

 ### 4. SendGrid
 1. Create [SendGrid](https://sendgrid.com/) account.
 2. In Settings > API Keys.
-Create a new API save the key itself.
+Create a new API and save the key itself.
 3. In Settings > Sender Authentication.
 Verify the ownership of a single email address that you own.

 ### 5. Input Credentials